Lulu Publishing is just one of many companies that you can use to self-publish your book.

 - High price.
 The publishing services are pricey.
 You can hire freelancers at less cost on other sites such as Fiverr or Reedsy.
 Don’t confuse this with the printing costs that are very reasonable.

 - Basic templates.
-Lulu’s customizable formatting and templates for print are best suited for basic publishing.
+Lulu’s customizable formatting and book templates for print are best suited for basic publishing.
 If you have a book with complex interior art and a high resolution cover, it’s recommended that you hire a professional formatter and cover designer.

 - Advanced interface.
 Lulu really is a do-it-yourself website.
 This can prove challenging for some people if technology is an issue.
 You will be expected to upload/download and navigate on your own through the requirements for formatting.